 The need to select quality food for tropical fish cannot be overemphasized.
 Many common fish ailments can originate in the little jar of fish food that you, unknowingly, pick up on sale.
 But it's hard—even for the most experienced fish fancier—to know whether a food is satisfactory until you give it a thorough test.
-By that time, you may have already ruined the aquarium with the wrong food.
+By that time, you may have already affected the health of the fish with the wrong food.
 How, then, can you navigate the important task of maintaining your fish's vitality?
 It's simple: Just pay more attention to the ingredients contained in the food and less to the price and marketing on the label.

 Balanced Nutrition for Fish

 All living things need balanced nutrition to both survive and thrive.
 Take, for instance, Vitamin D, a nutrient recommended for tropical fish.
 Proper amounts of Vitamin D, as well as other vitamins, need to be present and also absorbable in order to have healthy fish.
-A properly blended food, rich in proteins, carbohydrates, minerals, and iron will contain all the vitamins necessary for your fish to live happy, healthy lives.
-Buy a reputable and well-established "staple" food that works for most, if not all, of fish in your tropical aquarium.
+A properly blended food will be rich in proteins, low in carbohydrates, and contain appropriate vitamins and minerals necessary for your fish to live happy, healthy lives.
+Buy a reputable and well-established "staple" food that works for most, if not all, of fish in your aquarium.
 Ask your pet store manager for a recommendation on brands before snagging just anything off the shelf.
-Then, feed your fish twice a day (no more) and with an amount that they can finish completely in 5 minutes or less.
+Then, feed your fish twice a day an amount that they can finish completely in 3-5 minutes.

 Do Fish Have Taste Buds?

-Just because your fish gobble up their food, doesn't mean it's good for them.
+Just because your fish gobble up their food doesn't mean it's good for them.
 The fact is, most fish aren’t particularly choosy.
 If you tear off a piece of the bread and throw it in the tank, they'll probably attack it with fervor.
 It may be very bad for your fish, yet very palatable to them.
-A good fish food needs to be both balanced and palatable to the majority of the fish in your tropical aquarium.
+A good fish food needs to be both nutritionally balanced and palatable to the fish in your aquarium.
 Again, ask for recommendations at your pet store, and then test the food for a few days to see if your fish like it.
 If they do, use that brand as your staple food.

 Supplemental Nutrition for Fish